In sign of the times, Arkansas phone booth makes Historic Places list

 "Surprise is an understatement,” said David Parks, president of the Prairie Grove Telephone Co, which owns the booth.

-The aluminium and glass structure, now a relic of a bygone era, features a bifold door and overhead light.
+The aluminum and glass structure, now a relic of a bygone era, features a bifold door and overhead light.

 It was one of thousands manufactured for the Bell Telephone Co.
 Few are known to survive.